WCGA/knowledge-base/docs/catalogs/catalogs.rst

 	* `Inside Idaho <http://www.insideidaho.org/>`_
 	* `OpenDataPhilly <https://www.opendataphilly.org/>`_

 The main focus of `PyCSW`_ is providing a very lightweight Python CSW server solution.
 Another goal is to allow you to quickly publish your metadata repository and make your resources doscoverable.
-A number of data catalog projects, including CKAN, have begun using PyCSW to provide their CSW harvesting and serving capabilities.
+A number of data catalog projects, including `CKAN`_, have begun using PyCSW to provide their CSW harvesting and serving capabilities.

 GeoNetwork